Understanding Doctor Visa Options

 A path to Australian permanent residency for skilled workers is possible through the subclass 186 visa, which is based on an employer nomination program.

-Medical practitioners who want to qualify for the Subclass 186 visa need to meet these requirements:
+Medical practitioners who want to qualify for the subclass 186 visa need to meet these requirements:

 • Employment level compatible with their medical registration